Strategy Design Pattern in C#

 Step 1: Creating Strategy Interface

-Create an interface with the name ICompression.cs and then copy and paste the following code into it.
+Create an interface named ICompression.cs and then copy and paste the following code.
 The Strategy Interface declares the methods common to all supported algorithm versions.
 The Context object will use this Strategy Interface to call the algorithm defined by the Concrete Strategies.

 namespace StrategyDesignPattern